stefansl/image-shrinker/README.md

 # SVG Shrinker

-Another GUI for SVGO.
-Made with Electron
+SVGO-GUI is not maintained anymore.
+So I decided to rebuild it with Electron.
+SVG Shrinker is a tool to cleanup SVG graphics.

 ## How to use

-Drag your SVG in the window and it will optimized and saved as yourfilename.min.svg
+Drag you SVG onto the SVG Shrinker window and it will saved in the same folder as reduced SVG.

-Easy, bitch!
+The original graphic will be not replaced.

 ## Installation
 Get the repo